mperham/blog/content/post/2025/sidekiq_80.md

 Now follow the directions in https://github.com/sidekiq/sidekiq/wiki/Getting-Started to give Sidekiq a try.

-## Conclusion
+## ...and so much more!

-These are the main highlights.
+These are the main highlights but there are many smaller tweaks and fixes.
+See the [Changelog](https://github.com/sidekiq/sidekiq/blob/main/Changes.md#800) for more detail.
 I hope you find a valuable improvement or feature to love here.
-Keep on 'kiqing!
+Keep on 'kiqing! ❤️